pyt-team/TopoNetX/README.md

 This package serves as a repository of the methods and algorithms we find most useful as we explore the knowledge that can be encoded via higher-order networks.

-TNX supports the construction of many topological structures including the `CellComplex`, `SimplicialComplex` and `CombinatorialComplex` classes.
+TNX supports the construction of many topological structures including the `CellComplex`, `PathComplex`, "ColoredHyperGraph" `SimplicialComplex` and `CombinatorialComplex` classes.
 These classes provide methods for computing boundary operators, Hodge Laplacians and higher-order adjacency operators on cell, simplicial and combinatorial complexes, respectively.
 The classes are used in many areas of mathematics and computer science,